← return to study.practicaldsc.org

 is a BeautifulSoup object representing the

-, a Sephora competitor.
+homepage of a Sephora competitor.

 Furthermore, suppose prods